We’re often asked questions about the laws regarding hypnosis and the practice of hypnotherapy in different countries around the world.

 Broadly speaking, the legal situation in the UK is that therapies and treatments are not regulated (by common law) but that some professional titles are regulated.
-In theory, you can do brain surgery on your neighbour but you can’t call yourself a Surgeon! (protected title).
+In theory, you can do brain surgery on your neighbour but you can’t call yourself “a surgeon”!
+Because it’s a ‘protected title’.

 Some examples of ‘protected titles’ by law are: